guillemsola/DevOps-Exercise/Exercise_22bii.md

 >Azure Resource Manager (ARM) is a service that allows to manage all the resources that you can create in Azure.
 JSON files can be used to describe the required infrastructure. [basic instructions](https://docs.microsoft.com/en-us/powershell/azureps-cmdlets-docs/)

-The following are the commands that need to be executed to connect to an Azure account and that have to be integrated in a powershell script that can be triggered once the build process is complete from the jenkins build.
+The following are the commands that need to be executed to connect to an Azure account and that have to be integrated in a PowerShell script that can be triggered once the build process is complete from the Jenkins build.

 ```powershell
 Login-AzureRmAccount
 ```

 Once logged we can execute the following script to deploy the [template](azure/socialGoalDeploy.json).
-The script allows to parametrize many of the most paramteres that we may want to change to bootstrap the infrastructure.
+The script allows to parametrize many of the most parameters that we may want to change to bootstrap the infrastructure.

 ```powershell
 #Requires -Version 3.0